Advantages of bringing food and agribusiness enterprises to Queensland

 There are many advantages to bringing your food and agribusiness enterprise to Queensland, including a favourable climate and proximity to the Asia-Pacific market.

-Queensland has a number of major food manufacturing regions, including Brisbane, Gold Coast, Cairns, Townsville, Darling Downs, the Wide Bay Burnett area and South West Queensland.
+Queensland has a number of major food manufacturing regions across the state, including South East Queensland, the Darling Downs, South Queensland, Wide Bay Burnett, Central Queensland, North Queensland and West Queensland.
 These regions offer competitively priced sites and are strategically located close to producers of raw materials and existing transport infrastructure.

 Queensland is geographically close to the high-growth Asia-Pacific region and has 5 international airports to allow products to get to market faster.
 These factors make Queensland an ideal location for food and agribusiness production facilities.